Patrycja-Bien/C-Sharp-Simulator/README.md

 Box → Generates the grid-based map for console output

 ## 🌍 Web Version (SimWeb project)
-Blazor-based UI for interacting with the simulation visually
+Razor Pages-based UI for interacting with the simulation visually

 ## 🏃 Application Runner (Runner project)
 Runs the simulation in console mode